TheeranatSri/DADS7202_project_2/README.md

    - Running time: unfreeze layer model  > freeze layer model
    - Running time: allow to update weight model  ~ No update weight model

+# Summary
+- Of the 7 models, That was found  the best mAP@0.5 model was Model 3 with the unfreeze model and pretrained weight, which has better results than the Model 2 that unfreeze nodel and don't use pretrained weight.
+Both of these models give very different mA@0.5 values.
+While the time spent on the train was not significantly different.
+However, when looking at Model 6 and Model 3, <br>the mAP@0.5 of Model 6 was not significantly different from that of Model 2, but it took much less time to train than Model 2.
+The 4th and 5th models that freeze both models except the Inference Layer will give inappropriate results.
+This is because the Head section is related to predicting outcomes. which is not part of fature extraction.

 # Next step:
 - Add number of photos
 - Use more features of image augmentation (Cutout, Grayscale, ...)
 - Create standard of Labelling
 - Comparison to other versions of YoloV5 (YoloV5m,  YoloV5x, ...)
+- Adjust hyperarameter
+-
 # Reference:
 - Object detection:
   - https://medium.com/zylapp/review-of-deep-learning-algorithms-for-object-detection-c1f3d437b852